Sharma194779/kasparro-ai-agentic-content-generation-system-aashrith-sharma/docs/ProjectDocumentation.md

 2. SOLUTION OVERVIEW

-We built a system with six independent agents that work together in stages.
+I built a system with six independent agents that work together in stages.
 Each agent has one clear job and does not share hidden state with others.

 The pipeline flows like this: